cuicheng11165/CEH/tools.md

+# Tools #

 1. LexisNexis 	 maintains a database of public record information on companies that includes details such as legal news and press releases.
 2. OSSTMM	guidelines and policy direction for security testing
 3. OWASP	provides guidelines and policies specific to web application security, vulnerabilities, and fixes
 4. Netcraft lets you obtain web server version, IP address, subnet data, OS information, and subdomain information for any URL.
 Remember this tool—it will come in handy later
 5. WebGoat  how security vulnerabilities work on a system  It is maintained by OWASP
 6. Nikto    scanner that finds vulnerabilities specifically on web servers
 7. Nessus
 8. Pcap
 9. Hping